spaghefoo/simple-cv/README.md

 # Usage
 ## Install Hugo (extended)
-To use `almeida-cv` theme you need to install Hugo Extended by following https://gohugo.io/getting-started/installing/.
+To use `simple-cv` theme you need to install Hugo Extended by following https://gohugo.io/getting-started/installing/.

 ## Create your personal website
 ```
 hugo new site <your website's name>
 cd <your website's name>
 git init
-git submodule add https://github.com/ineesalmeida/almeida-cv.git themes/almeida-cv
+git submodule add https://github.com/hootan09/simple-cv.git themes/simple-cv
 ```
-Replace the files in your site root's directory with the ones in `themes/almeida-cv/exampleSite`.
+Replace the files in your site root's directory with the ones in `themes/simple-cv/exampleSite`.

 ## Start Hugo in development mode
 ```